AlcoholRehabHelp Logo

 Does Insurance Cover Alcohol Rehab?

-Yes, in most cases, insurance covers rehab, as it involves treating a medical disease.
+In most cases, insurance covers rehab, as it involves treating a medical disease.

 The Affordable Care Act (ACA) requires all small group and individual insurance plans to cover 10 health benefit categories.
 These categories include mental health and substance abuse disorder services.7